IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Show Custom Popup Text for Publishing Datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For now, only the value for the ``:DatasetPublishPopupCustomText`` setting from the :doc:`/installation/config` section of the Installation Guide is exposed:
+For now, only the value for the :ref:`:DatasetPublishPopupCustomText` setting from the Configuration section of the Installation Guide is exposed:

 .. note:: See :ref:`curl-examples-and-environment-variables` if you are unfamiliar with the use of export below.